GabeScott/standard-works-vault/General Conference/1975 October - We Can’t Do It Alone.md

 # We Can’t Do It Alone

-*By Robert D. Hales - Assistant to the Council of the Twelve*
+By Elder Robert D. Hales - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1975 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1975/10/we-can-t-do-it-alone?lang=eng)

 My brothers and sisters, I am blessed to stand at this pulpit and feel the radiating spirit of those who have gone before over the past 108 years since the first conference was held in this building, and to feel the testimonies which have been borne this day.
 There is no better man to follow and be next to than Adney Y. Komatsu.
 He is a man of God, simple and humble, with whom I hope to be able to spend the rest of my life in the service of the Lord.
 There is a great spirit that comes from the choir.
 These things make it possible for me to discuss a subject which is close to my heart.

 Spend a few thoughtful moments with me, if you would, discussing the phrase “We can’t do it alone.”
 Many of us have varying degrees of testimonies.
 We have all been given the Spirit of Christ at birth.
 It was a gift.
 We all have a testimony which we have developed ourselves throughout our lives which the Holy Ghost has helped us to obtain.
 We may know that God lives.
 We may know that Jesus is the Christ.
 We may know that he gave his life for our redemption, that he is resurrected that we might live, and that he is alive today.
 We may know that Joseph Smith has restored The Church of Jesus Christ of Latter-day Saints in the last dispensation of the fulness of times.
 Yes, we live in that choice period of time which is the “last dispensation” before the second coming of Jesus Christ.
 We live in the “fulness of times”—a time when the scriptures that have been revealed to us are virtually all the scriptures available to mankind.
 We may know that President Spencer W. Kimball is a prophet of God who has all the keys of the priesthood vested in him to lead this church by revelation in these latter days.
 Yet, my brothers and sisters, with all of this knowledge, why is it that some of us fail to learn the very critical point that we did not come to this life to live it alone?

 You can’t hide your actions from self and others.
 Polonius’ advice to his son, Laertes:

-This above all: to thine own self be true,
+>This above all: to thine own self be true,

-And it must follow, as the night the day,
+>And it must follow, as the night the day,

-Thou canst not then be false to any man.
+>Thou canst not then be false to any man.

-Hamlet, 1, iii, 78–80
+>

 is valid, but must be qualified and expanded to include the concern for how to be true to yourself and your fellowman.
 The “isolated self” shut off from the Light of Christ makes us become fallible—open to delusion.
 The balance and perspective which come from caring about others and allowing others to care for us form the essence of life itself.
 We need the inspired help of others to avoid deceiving ourselves.
 It has always been a mystery to me why the intellectual elite sometimes shut themselves off from the Spirit of God.

 I am here to bear my testimony that we were with our Heavenly Father before we came to this life.
 The scriptures tell us so.
 We also know that we chose to take a physical body, to come to live in this estate, to live His commandments, and to have opposition in all things.
 The opposition which we must have is to make us strong; the fire which we withstand is to harden our spiritual steel.

 It is also God’s plan that we cannot return to his presence alone, without the help of someone else.
-James put it best: “Faith without works is dead, being alone.”
-(James 2:17.)
+James put it best: “Faith without works is dead, being alone.” ([[James 2.17|James 2:17]].)
 The gospel plan requires giving and receiving.
 Faith alone is not enough.
 We need “works” to serve and to be served.
 We can’t do it alone.

 The many missions which we have in life cannot be embarked upon successfully without the help of others.
 Birth requires earthly parents.
 Our blessing as a child, our baptism, our receiving the laying on of hands for the gift of the Holy Ghost, our receiving membership in his church, ordination to the priesthood, going on a mission, being married, having children of our own, blessings during illness and times of need—all require the help of others.
 And all these are acts of love and service which require the help of others and the giving of help to others.